dgaydukov/cert-aws/sa/files/sa.md

 ###### MQ
 MQ (Message queue) - managed Apache ActiveMQ message broker.
 It stores data in EFS and provides HA.
 It provides both push-based and poll-based messaging model.
 Selector (like filter in sns) - can filter messages for different consumers.
 Exclusive consumer - all messages from queue goes to single consumer.
-Message group - all messages with same JMSXGroupID header goes to same consumer.
+Message group - all messages with same `JMSXGroupID` header goes to same consumer.
 There are 2 types of delivery mode:
 * persistent - message broker should persist message on disk before deliver it to consumer
 * non-persistent - stored in RAM
-MQ vs SQS:
+Don't confuse:
 * sqs - simple queue with post/poll options only
 * mq - complex solution with message routing, fanouts, distribution lists, that supports AMQP/JMS protocols